Jejkobb/Speechfire/README.md

 #### By creating a system tray icon

 This has only been tested on Windows and Pop_OS!
 (Ubuntu), but should work on any Linux system that supports the `appindicator3` library.
+You also need to install the following dependencies:

+- **Linux:** `sudo apt install python3-gi python3-gi-cairo gir1.2-gtk-3.0 gir1.2-appindicator3-0.1`

 ```bash
 python system-tray/start_tray_linux.py